 Rajas’ live performances garnered attention for their dynamic range and unpredictability.
 The strength of the live show led Tool to add Rajas as the support act on their 10,000 Days North American summer tour.

-The album featured a video for the song “Mook” directed by and starring visual artist Tim Hill:
+Their debut self-titled album featured a video for the song “Mook” directed by and starring visual artist Tim Hill.